In this article

 Patients should disclose any medications and substances they take to their doctor prior to taking lithium to prevent any harmful drug or substance interactions.

 Lithium is not addictive except in the sense that anything can become psychologically addictive.
+Lithium does not cause any physical dependency in people taking it, as is the case with alcohol or opiates.
 Even though lithium is not a naturally addictive substance, it can still be used improperly or mixed with addictive substances which can cause dangerous interactions, and in some cases, death.

 Drinking alcohol while on lithium is not safe.
 For patients on lithium, alcohol may decrease the benefits and increase the adverse effects of the medication.